Developing Skills in Routine Servicing of an Electrical/Electronic System

 • Neglecting to re-tighten terminal screws or secure cable clamps after servicing, leaving potential for arcing or disconnection.

-• Misconception: 'All tools are used the same way.'
+• Misconception: Tools are all used the same way.
 Correction: Each tool has a specific purpose and technique.
-For example, using a claw hammer for demolition can damage the tool; use a sledgehammer instead.
-Always read the manufacturer's instructions.
+Using a claw hammer incorrectly can damage materials or cause injury.
+Proper training is essential.

 Frequently Asked Questions